premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-33.What will happen if we don’t override the thread class run() method?
+33.What will happen if we don’t override the thread class run() method?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)